 Materials

-These items are not all required.
-Just pick and choose what you have readily available.
 The key to making this into a favorite fall activity for your toddlers is to offer a variety of items with a variety of textures.
 This will add to the sensory piece toddlers love.

-How to Create a Fall Science Center for Preschoolers and Toddlers
+Fall Science Activities for Preschoolers and Toddlers

-Usually, the fist thing a preschooler does is grab the magnifying glass to look closely at the materials.
+Usually, the first thing a preschooler does is grab the magnifying glass to look closely at the materials.
 This toddler is looking closely at a pine cone, which she reports to be pokey on her fingers and black on the inside.

 There are three different kinds and sizes of pine cones, and she looks at each one, doing her best to identify and put into words what she sees.
 These observations are important and part of how toddlers learn science.